Tranexamic Acid

 • Excessive bleeding due to surgery or trauma

-• Heavy menstrual bleeding (e.g., due to uterine fibroids)
+• Menorrhagia (such as heavy menstrual bleeding caused by uterine fibroids)

 • Adjunct treatment for hereditary fibrinogen deficiency or hemophilia

-In Taiwan, it is also commonly used in dental surgeries or for treating endometriosis.
+In Taiwan, it is also commonly used in dental surgeries or for the treatment of endometriosis.

-In special cases, it may be used to reduce nosebleeds or bleeding caused by certain cancer chemotherapies, but this should be evaluated and prescribed by a physician.
+In special cases, it may be used to reduce nosebleeds or bleeding caused by certain cancer chemotherapies, but must be evaluated and prescribed by a physician.

 Common Side Effects